 Elective units may be selected that include compulsory placements, work-based training, community-based learning or collaborative research training arrangements.

-Students will have an opportunity to complete an industry practice pathway, equivalent to 4 credit points, in place of a research pathway.
+Students will have an opportunity to complete work experience as part of the industry practice pathway.

 Recognition of prior learning